siberoloji/siberoloji.github.io/content/blog/2024-10-10-the-importance-of-open-source-hardware-in-driving-innovation.md

- ## What is Open-Source Hardware?</h2>
+ ## What is Open-Source Hardware?
 <!-- /wp:heading -->

   Open-source hardware is based on the principles of openness and collaboration, much like its software counterpart.
-In the case of hardware, the “source code” is typically the <strong>schematics</strong>, <strong>design files</strong>, <strong>specifications</strong>, and sometimes even the <strong>blueprints</strong> for the physical components themselves.
+In the case of hardware, the “source code” is typically the ***schematics*** , ***design files*** , ***specifications*** , and sometimes even the ***blueprints***  for the physical components themselves.
 These files are made available under an open-source license, which means that anyone can access, modify, and share the designs freely.

   Open-source hardware covers a broad range of devices and technologies, including: